 - For outgoing emails: Sent, bounced, opened, clicked, opened and unreplied, unreplied, replied, and replied within.

 Once you have defined "when" a rule should be executed you need to specify the condition(s) that should be met for the rule to execute.
 You can set conditions either for a specific email field or a module.

-- Based on the email field : You can select a specific email field as a condition.
-For example, if the attachment contains "proposal" or if the sender is "firstname.lastname@example.org" then execute the rule.
-The email fields you can choose are: attachment name, CC, sender, sent to, has attachment, and subject.
+- Based on the email field: You can select a specific email field as a condition.
+For example, if the attachment contains "proposal" or if the sender is "email@example.com" then execute the rule.
+The email fields you can choose are: attachment name, CC, sender, sent to, has attachment, link, sent from, email sentiment, and subject.
 Also, if you have set more than one condition, you can choose if the rule should execute when "all" or "any" condition(s) is satisfied.

 - You can select an unknown module only for the incoming emails.

 You have to specify the action that should take place once the conditions are met.
-You can choose the following instant actions:
+You can choose the following instant actions or scheduled actions.

 - Email notification

 - For an unknown module only webhook, functions, and create record actions will be available.
 Once the sender is added as a record in CRM, you will be able to set other actions such as: sending email notification, update fields, and creating task.

 - Email is not considered as a standalone module in CRM, therefore you will not be able to create tasks under Automation > Actions > Tasks.

 - Go to Setup > Automation > Workflow Rules.